 c.
 Boom up

-2. Within what percentage of level does a telescopic boom crane have to be for the gross ratings in the load chart to remain valid?
+2. When hoisting personnel, within what percentage of level must a telescopic boom crane be in order for the gross ratings in the load chart to remain valid?

-3. The load line of the crane you’re operating comes into contact with an energized power line.
+3. The load line of the crane you’re operating contacts an energized power line.
 There’s no sign of any other danger, such as fire.
-In such a situation, you should:
+What should you do?

 a.
 Climb down carefully from the crane cab